SigmaAcehole/LiDAR_Semantic_Segmentation/PointNet2/README.md

 It is recommended to use a smaller batch size if training on laptop.
 If the train script stops running with a "Killed" message then most likely it means it ran out of RAM memory, so reduce batch size in this case.

 ## Testing on custom data
 Trained models can be tested on custom data without labels for a qualitative evaluation.
 The custom pointcloud data should have atleast XYZRGB features.
 XYZ needs to be in meters and RGB should be an integer from 0 to 255.
 The custom data needs to be pre-processed before running inference for which a pre-process script is provided.
-Some example point clouds are already provided in `test_data` for reference.
+An example point cloud is already provided in `test_data` for reference.

 1. Save your custom data as a `.npy` file inside `test_data/`.
 If your data is in a different format, you will have to write a script to convert it into a `.npy` file with first 6 columns being XYZRGB.
 2. Read the `pre_process.py` script to see how to load your custom data.
 Change the data path in the script and run it.